 1. Adjust your diet to your hormonal needs

-Eat more protein → Helps maintain muscle mass and keeps you feeling full for longer.
-Think chicken, fish, eggs, and vegetable proteins.
+Eat more protein → Helps maintain muscle mass and provides a long-lasting feeling of fullness.
+Think chicken, fish, eggs, and plant-based proteins.

-Choose healthy fats → Avocados, nuts, olive oil and oily fish support your hormone balance.
+Choose healthy fats → Avocados, nuts, olive oil, and fatty fish support your hormone balance.

-Avoid fast sugars and processed carbohydrates → These cause blood sugar fluctuations and fat storage.
-Instead, choose whole grains, vegetables, and legumes.
+Avoid refined sugars and processed carbohydrates → These cause blood sugar fluctuations and fat storage.
+Instead, opt for whole grains, vegetables, and legumes.

-Drink enough water → This aids digestion and prevents your body from retaining fluid.
+Drink enough water → This helps with digestion and prevents your body from retaining fluid.

 2. Do strength training and exercise

-Heavy strength training → Building muscle mass is crucial for keeping your metabolism active.
-Strength training two to three times a week helps strengthen your muscles and stimulate fat burning.
+Heavy strength training → Building muscle mass is crucial to keep your metabolism active.
+Two to three strength training sessions per week help strengthen your muscles and stimulate fat burning.

-Cardio in Balance → Long cardio sessions can increase stress hormones, so combine light cardio with strength training and relaxation exercises such as yoga or walking.
+Balanced cardio → Long cardio sessions can increase stress hormones, so combine light cardio with strength training and relaxation exercises like yoga or walking.

-Move daily → Even if you don't have time for a full workout, try to walk more and move more often throughout the day.
+Move daily → Even if you don't have time for a full workout, try to walk more and move around more throughout the day.

-Besides the physical benefits, strength training also has a huge impact on well-being.
-Menopause can be accompanied by mood swings, stress, and sometimes even depression.
+In addition to the physical benefits, strength training also has a huge impact on well-being.
+Menopause can be accompanied by mood swings, stress, and sometimes even depressive feelings.
 The endorphins released during exercise help improve mood and provide a sense of strength and control.
-This is especially important during a time when many women feel insecure about the changes in their bodies.
+This is especially important during a period when many women feel insecure about the changes in their bodies.

 3. Reduce stress and improve your sleep

-Get enough sleep → Lack of sleep increases your appetite and fat storage.
-Create a regular sleep schedule and avoid screens before bed.
+Get enough sleep → Sleep deprivation increases your appetite and fat storage.
+Create a consistent sleep routine and avoid screens before bed.

 Practice stress management → Yoga, meditation, and breathing exercises help lower cortisol.

-Take time to relax → Too much stress and a busy life can further unbalance your hormones.
+Take time for relaxation → Too much stress and a busy life can further unbalance your hormones.